usf9/SES-app-project/README.md

 ## Support

-If you have any questions or issues with the Smart Exhibition System mobile app, please contact our support team through the in-app support feature or by emailing support@smartexhibition.com.
-We are available 24/7 to assist you.
+If you have any questions or issues with the Smart Exhibition System mobile app, please contact our support team through the in-app support feature or by emailing yousefabdallah9999@gmail.com. am an available 24/7 to assist you.

 Thank you for using the Smart Exhibition System mobile app.
 We hope you have a great experience at the exhibition!